 Who Were the Hunter-Gatherers?

-Hunter gatherer culture developed among the early hominins of Africa, with evidence of their activities dating as far back as 2 million years ago.
-Among their distinguishing characteristics, the hunter gatherers actively killed animals for food, as opposed to scavenging meat left behind by other predators, and devised ways of setting aside vegetation for consumption at a later date.
+Hunter-gatherer culture developed among the early hominins of Africa, with evidence of their activities dating as far back as 2 million years ago.
+Among their distinguishing characteristics, the hunter-gatherers actively killed animals for food instead of scavenging meat left behind by other predators and devised ways of setting aside vegetation for consumption at a later date.

-The culture accelerated with the appearance of Homo erectus (1.9 million years ago), whose larger brains and shorter digestive systems reflected the increased consumption of meat.
+The culture accelerated with the appearance of Homo erectus (1.9 million years ago), whose larger brain and shorter digestive system reflected the increased consumption of meat.
 Additionally, these were the first hominins built for long-distance walking, pushing nomadic tribes into Asia and Europe.

 Hunting and gathering remained a way of life for Homo heidelbergensis (700,000 to 200,000 years ago), the first humans to adapt to colder climates and routinely hunt large animals, through the Neanderthals (400,000 to 40,000 years ago), who developed more sophisticated technology.

 It also spanned most of the existence of Homo sapiens, dating from the first anatomically modern humans 200,000 years ago, to the transition to permanent agricultural communities around 10,000 B.C.

 The early hunter-gatherers used simple tools.
 During the Stone Age, sharpened stones were used for cutting before hand-axes were developed, marking the onset of Acheulean technology about 1.6 million years ago.